Kitura/kitura.dev/content/docs/guides/databases/kuery.md

 ## Step 1: Create the Kuery routes

 We are going to create a new file in our project for the Kuery routes.
+In this guide we will be using Codable routing, however, there will be links to Raw routing versions of code beneath code snippets where routing differs.

 >If you don't have a server, follow our [Create a server](https://www.kitura.io/docs/getting-started/create-server-cli.html) guide.

-Open your **Application.swift** file:
+Open your `Application.swift` file:
 ```
 open Sources/Application/Application.swift
 ```
-Inside the **postInit()** function add:
+Inside the `postInit()` function add:
 ```swift
 initializeKueryRoutes(app: self)
 ```
-Create a new file called **KueryRoutes.swift**:
+Create a new file called `KueryRoutes.swift`:
 ```
 touch Sources/Application/Routes/KueryRoutes.swift
 ```
-Open the **KueryRoutes.swift** file:
+Open the `KueryRoutes.swift` file:
 ```swift
 touch Sources/Application/Routes/KueryRoutes.swift
 ```

 Inside this file we are going to create two routes.
-The first will use Swift-Kuery to save a **Book** into a database and the second will retrieve all of the saved books.
+The first will use Swift-Kuery to save a `Book` into a database and the second will retrieve all of the saved books.

+Add the following code to your `KueryRoutes.swift` file.

 ```swift
 import KituraContracts